Requirements to use video ad rules

 For example, let's say "Rule 1" excludes mid-rolls, but "Rule 2" shows mid-rolls at the 1-minute mark.
 Ad Manager chooses the setting of the higher priority "Rule 1" and blocks mid-rolls completely.
 Other settings of "Rule 2" aren't blocked, as long as they don't conflict with "Rule 1" settings.

-You can click Video Ad rules to see a list of your ad rules, ordered by priority.
+You can click Video Ad rules to open a list of your ad rules, ordered by priority.
 Since the default rule has the lowest priority, it's located at the bottom of the list of active ad rules.*

 From the list of rules, you can change a rule's status to inactive to pause the rule, or update the priority.
 When you change the priority for one ad rule, all other ad rules automatically update accordingly.